 Upon the completion of this offering, we will be authorized to issue one class of common stock.
 Holders of our common stock are entitled to one vote for each share of common stock held of record for the election of directors and on all matters submitted to a vote of stockholders.
 Holders of our common stock are entitled to receive dividends ratably, if any, as may be declared by our board of directors out of legally available funds, subject to any preferential dividend rights of any preferred stock then outstanding.
 Upon our dissolution, liquidation or winding up, holders of our common stock are entitled to share ratably in our net assets legally available after the payment of all our debts and other liabilities, subject to the preferential rights of any preferred stock then outstanding.
-Holders of our common stock are subject to, and may be adversely affected by, the rights of the holders of shares of any series of preferred stock that we may designate and issue in the future.
+Holders of our common stock have no preemptive, subscription, redemption or conversion rights.
+The rights, preferences and privileges of holders of common stock are subject to, and may be adversely affected by, the rights of the holders of shares of any series of preferred stock that we may designate and issue in the future.
 Except as described under "-Anti-takeover effects of Delaware law, our restated certificate of incorporation and our restated by-laws" below, a majority vote of the holders of common stock is generally required to take action under our restated certificate of incorporation and restated by-laws.